What's your exercise personality? Are you more willing to run until you drop or keep pumping weights until your muscles turn to jelly?

 Strength training exercise, which focuses on building your muscles, includes weight lifting as well as body exercises like squats, sit-ups, and pull-ups.
 The idea is to push your muscles to their limits so they can build themselves up again and become even stronger than before.

-Strength training is different from cardio because the focus isn't on making your heart beat faster but rather on exhausting your muscles.
+Weight training is different from cardio because the focus isn't on making your heart beat faster but rather on exhausting your muscles.

 However, strength training will sometimes raise your heart rate.